mekutr/AdminLTEOnRails/README.md

 **Prerequisites**

-1. Ruby version 2.3.3 should be installed (I only tested the application with Ruby version 2.3.3 but the app should be fine with 2.2.0+)
+1. Ruby version 2.5.1 should be installed (I tested the application with Ruby version 2.5.1 and 2.3.3 but the app should be working fine with 2.2.0+)

 2. Bundler gem needs to be installed.